gFulvio/CASPER-MV/README.md

 ### Supervisor Class
 User and object positions, target, and goal are inserted as variables in a sentence describing the scene.
 The sentence is sent to a GPT-4 module through Azure OpenAI API.
 The initial prompt is in the inspector of the Agent GameObject in the Supervisor component.
-You need your own paid account credentials to use the GPT-4 model, otherwise, you can use Groq's free API (https://github.com/Sarel-Esterhuizen/GroqSharp) to leverage a Llama model in the cloud.
+You need your own paid account credentials to use the GPT-4 model, otherwise, you can use Groq's free API (https://github.com/Sarel-Esterhuizen/GroqSharp or https://www.nuget.org/packages/GroqNet/1.0.1) to leverage a Llama model in the cloud.
 Then the model proposes a way to help the user in its task.